-To make the dough, warm up the milk (not hot), add the yeast, a teaspoon of sugar and a teaspoon of flour, and set aside for 10 minutes, the yeast should become foamy.
+To make the dough, warm up the milk (not hot), add the yeast, a teaspoon of sugar and a teaspoon of flour, and set aside for 10 minutes for the yeast mixture to become frothy.

-Sift the rest of the flour in a large bowl, add the remaining sugar, a pinch of salt, oil and the milk mixture.
+Sift the rest of the flour in a large bowl, add the remaining sugar, a pinch of salt, oil, vanilla extract and the milk mixture.

 Knead well for at least 5 minutes, the dough should be elastic and not stick to the hands at all - use more flour if necessary.

-Shape it into a ball, cover with clingfilm and leave to prove for 1-1,5 hours in a warm place.
+Shape it into a ball, cover with clingfilm and leave to prove for 1-1,5 hours in a warm place to double its volume.

 Once the dough has proven, transfer it to the work surface and roll it into a large circle.

 Cut it first in half, then quarters, then half the quarters too, so you end up with 8 pizza-like slices.

 Add a tablespoon of chocolate chips near the edges of each triangle, then roll starting from the outside.

 Preheat the oven to 170 degrees Celsius.
 (340 Fahrenheit)